19

 It’s not Pop, it is Country, but it is more along the lines of Sacred music.
 Mainly because of the song selection and instrumentation.
 If you’re looking for an upbeat Christmas CD to put on with friends during the holidays, you don’t want to put this one on.
 This is more suited for a small group of 2 or 4, in a quiet setting.

-As I said earlier, you won’t find Jingle Bells or Frosty The Snow Man on here, so if you’re wanting the classic Christmas experience, familiar Christmas songs to keep the season bright, look elsewhere.
+As I said earlier, you won’t find Jingle Bells or Frosty The Snow Man on here, so if you’re wanting the Classic Christmas experience, familiar Christmas songs to keep the season bright, look elsewhere.

 I give this CD :